vllm-project/vllm/docs/source/getting_started/cpu-installation.rst

   * Tensor Parallel for a latency constraints deployment: a Megatron-LM's parallel algorithm will be used to shard the model, based on the NUMA nodes (e.g. TP = 2 for a two NUMA node system).
   * Data Parallel for better throughput: the idea is to launch LLM serving endpoint on each NUMA node, also with one additional load balancer to dispatch the requests to those endpoints.
 * On Ray based vLLM deployment, each Ray cluster will have components for monitoring, statistics and logging.
-It's highly recommend to turn off the unnecessary features to introduce less context switches for the inference threads.
-As there are several components cannot be turned off, we recommend to use one CPU core for these components.
+It's highly recommend to turn off unnecessary features to introduce less context switches for the inference threads.
+As there are several components that cannot be turned off, we recommend using one CPU core for these components.

 ... code-block:: console